-Need to take a break on the pedestrian zone while in Nice?
+Need to take a break in the pedestrian zone while in Nice?

 The pedestrian area off of Place Massena is called the Zone Pietonne (pedestrian zone).
-Lots of cafes, restaurants, and shops line this long street that starts near the tram stop and extends all the way to Rue de France.
+Lots of cafes, restaurants, and shops line this long street that starts near the Place Massena tram stop, in front of Gallerie Lafayette and extends all the way to Rue de France.

 It may change names along the way, but it’s always the same pedestrian street.